pyeseul/3d-printed-data/README.md

   - we'll write some more codes on top of “draw_circle_from_data”
   - set renderer to P3D in setup()
   - use pushMatrix(), translate(), popMatrix()
+  - load and use the [Peasycam](http://mrfeinberg.com/peasycam/) library to move camera in the sketch
-  - load and use the Peasycam library
+  - load and use the [OBJExport](http://n-e-r-v-o-u-s.com/tools/obj/) library to export the model to .obj

 ## Make Your Own 3D Model with Google Trend Data
 - Process